DeloitteAU/react-habitat-redux/readme.md

 ## Usage

-**This library requires React-Habitat.** You should first familirise yourself with it and [read its docs](https://github.com/DeloitteDigitalAPAC/react-habitat)
+You should first familirise yourself with React Habitat and [its docs](https://github.com/DeloitteDigitalAPAC/react-habitat#getting-started)

 When configuring the React Habitat Bootstrapper, you'll want to use the Redux `Container` instead of the default one and pass in your *store* like so: